Djelle/ESPHomeVoiceSatellite/README.md

 > Notice that Volume is not supported by Voice Assistant as of now.
 But probably will be in the future.

 ## Buttons
 I used a cheap (and faulty) bluetooth speaker for this project.
 Which happened to have 5 buttons.
-Which I utilised like this:
+Though you can of course choose to use less than 5 or none.
 - ⏻ Power: Wake Word On/Of
 - ✆ Call: Push To Listen
 - ⏯ Play/Pause: Change config selection.
 E.g. Volume, LED Brightness.
 (Future maybe: Mic-volume, Noise suppression, Gain).